HOW IT WORKS

 BUSINESS AS USUAL IS NOT WORKING

-Currently, the City of Los Angeles spends over $340 million a year in banking fees and more than $1.35 billion in interest to borrow from large international banks.
-It also has over $2 billion invested in petrochemical companies and multinational banks, supporting private profits at a public cost.
-By issuing and purchasing its own debt through municipal bonds, the city could save up to 50% on debt-related expenses and fulfill its “fiduciary duty” to invest locally.
-These bonds are often a safer investment than even triple-A-rated commercial debt (Moody’s).
+The City of Los Angeles currently spends more than $340 million each year on banking interest and fees and $1.4 billion in debt service paid to large international banks annually.
+It also holds more than $2 billion in investments tied to petrochemical companies and multinational banks, which generate private profits at a public cost.
+By issuing and purchasing its own debt through municipal bonds, the City could save up to 50 percent on debt-related expenses and meet its fiduciary duty to invest locally.
+These municipal bonds are often considered safer than even triple-A-rated commercial debt, according to Moody’s.

-Small and micro-businesses, particularly those owned by people of color, often struggle to access loans and are neglected by traditional banks.
-Federal and state regulation does not sufficiently encourage banks to serve the needs of low-income communities.
-As a result, black business owners were twice as likely to close their businesses during the pandemic.
+Small and micro-businesses, particularly those owned by people of color, continue to face barriers to credit and are often ignored by traditional banks.
+Federal and state regulations do not do enough to ensure that banks meet the needs of low-income communities.
+This lack of support contributed to Black-owned businesses being twice as likely to close during the pandemic.

-The City of Los Angeles does not have a direct banking relationship with the federal government, leaving it completely reliant on the commercial banking network to finance itself.
-This arrangement is more expensive and less predictable in times of crisis.
-The Bank of Los Angeles will provide the city with a reliable public financial infrastructure that it can rely on.
+The City of Los Angeles also lacks a direct banking relationship with the federal government, leaving it entirely dependent on the commercial banking network for financing.
+This dependence is costly and makes the City’s finances more vulnerable during times of crisis.
+The Bank of Los Angeles will give the City a stable public financial infrastructure it can depend on, saving money and strengthening its ability to fund community priorities.